fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 - Service directory can be searched through left panel as well as from home page landing page tile which would have text label 'Search Services'.
 - `showUserPresenceIndicator` flag is effectively applied to Person Directory and Role Directory but has no effect on Service directory as it does not need to show user presence status.
 - `showServiceDirectory` has been used to show/hide service directory search.
 Not having this flag would return app back to matrix default which wont display service directory tile.
+- `showDirectoryContactViewOnDirectorySearch` flag has been used to show additional functionality of allowing calls from directory search results in service directory.
+Not having this config will result no call icon displayed on search results UI, on modal window.